 The mental benefits

 The moves performed in gymnastics are extremely beneficial to the mental health and development of children as they build cognitive skills.
 For example, the bilateral or backwards and forward moment repetition develops the visual and audio senses in children, while the advance of spatial awareness helps develop mathematical skills.

 Again, the bilateral activities of the sport, as well as its coordinated movements, work to create efficient pathways in the brain that have been proven to increase fluency in reading.

 The emotional benefits of gymnastics are huge.
 As it’s a challenging sport, it requires commitment and concentration from kids.
 The way the sport is structured and progresses teaches children about dedication and they’ll love progressing as they learn new moves.

 The enjoyment taken from progress will then help to build self-confidence and a sense of personal achievement that can do wonders for children.

 Gymnastics is also an incredible sport for kids as it is very creative – children are encouraged to use their imagination in choreographing routines and thinking up themes that drive the routines, costumes, music etc.

-David Lloyd Clubs runs an All Stars programme which provides a great space for children of all abilities and levels to learn tennis and swimming and train under the guidance of experienced coaches.
+Want to explore other options for kids?
+David Lloyd Clubs runs Swim and Tennis Stars programmes that provides a great space for children of all abilities and levels to learn tennis and swimming and train under the guidance of experienced coaches.
 Discover your local David Lloyd Club to find out more.